wolcn/flux-demo/README.md

 ### Logs

-The flux cli used as described above gets me the logs I've needed so far.
+The Flux cli used as described above gets me the logs I've needed so far.
 It is quite flexible, but is described as *in preview and under development* so probably should only be used manually at this stage.

 [flux logs](https://fluxcd.io/flux/cmd/flux_logs/)